wenet-e2e/wenet/examples/aishell/NST/README.md

 ```

 Here we add extra argument `iter_num` for number of NST iterations.
 Intermediate files are named with `iter_num` as a suffix.
-you can check `run.sh` and `run_nst.sh` for more information about each stage and their arguments.
+Please check the `run.sh` and `run_nst.sh` scripts for more information about each stage and their arguments.

 ## Performance Record